ImVertil/LeadCage/Assets/SciFiFacilitySector43/__README__.txt

 1. Create a new URP Unity project using Unity 2019.4 or higher.
 2. Import the URP package found in HDRP-URP-Package folder.
 Do not double click the URP package in the current Standard project.
 Manuell Renderpipeline conversion is not necessary.

+DEFAULT SMOOTHNESS FOR MATERIAL IN MAINTENANCE ROOMS: 0.97